English

 Semester Hours 3

-This course surveys English/British literature from the late eighteenth century to the present.
+This course surveys English and British literature from the late eighteenth century to the present.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and are reflected in them.

 ENG 271: World Literature I